code-rush/givel-info/givel/README.md

   - Returns: Challenges feeds in the following.
   - Description: Returns all the challenges of the followings.

+- **report post**
+  - Path: /api/v1/reports/{feed}/{user_email}
+  - Method: **POST**
+  - Required Data: id, key
+  - Content-Type: application/json
+  - Returns: *200 OK* Status Code and a message if the post reported successfully
+  - Description:  - Reports a feed.
+If the user on givel felt that this post is not appropriate and choose to report it, this api reports the post to the company.
+                  - The client needs to send 'id' and 'key' of the post with the request.
+                  - value for {feed} is either 'posts' or 'challenges'.

 ### USERS FAVORITES POSTS APIS